 Faiq Bolkiah Leicester City

-But, 2020 failed to be the breakthrough year for Bolkiah at Leicester.
-His performance levels dropped and he phased out of Leicester’s academy team starting lineups.
+But 2020 failed to be the breakthrough year for Bolkiah at Leicester.
+His performance levels dropped, and he was phased out of Leicester’s academy team starting lineups.

-It was evident that Bolkiah’s future lied elsewhere.
-So, he moved on a free transfer from Leicester in October, 2020.
+It was evident that Bolkiah’s future lay elsewhere.
+So, he moved on a free transfer from Leicester in October 2020.
 He is now on the roster of Primeira Liga outfit CS Maritimo.

 Faiq Bolkiah International Career

-Faiq Bolkiah net worth puts him above any other footballer in the world.
+Faiq Bolkiah’s net worth puts him above any other footballer in the world.
 But, Faiq has made it clear that he intends to ascend the ladder of success on his own merit.